LeonTLam/obsidian-ntnu/Semester_1/TTM4105 Aksess- og transportnett/Lecture_1_Wireless_Transmission_Part_1/Concepts/Wireless Channel Impairments.md

 	* one or more delayed copies of a pulse may arrive at the same time as the primary pulse for a subsequent bit.

 # Fading

+* A signal out of transmitter radiates into wide direction
+* Radiated signals take different paths and arrive at receiver at different timings and with different signal strength (amplitude)